gschroe/schroderlab-collection/2DViewer/README.md

 ## 2D Class Selection and Filtering Workflow

-This repository contains two tools:
+This folder contains two tools:

 1. **`sl_display.py`** — an interactive viewer for inspecting and selecting 2D class averages (`.mrcs`).